HadrienG2/grayscott/README.md

              compile time (this allows for more optimized shader code, though here the simulation is so memory-bound it doesn't matter).
         * TODO: Add more backends here as they are implemented.
+- The `compute/selector` crate provides a way for compute binaries to selectively enable compute backends and pick the most powerful backend amongst those that are currently enabled.
+- The `ui` crate lets the various binaries listed below share code and command-line options where appropriate.
 - `simulate` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the choice of compute backend is made through Cargo features.
 For each